jamespgrant3/blog/posts/practice-kafka-thread.md

 The first step is to get kubernetes running.
 To do this, we need a container runtime (colima) and a k8s cluster (minikube).

 ### colima
-After intalling colima, run the following command to start it:
+After installing colima, run the following command to start it:
 ```bash
 colima start --cpu 4 --memory 16
 ```